Open House Real Estate Flyer: How to Design, Print, and Promote One That Gets Results

 Open House Flyer FAQs

-How many open house flyers should I print?
+How many open house flyers should an agent print?

-Begin promoting several days before the event, with the heaviest distribution happening 24–48 hours in advance.
+Begin promoting several days before the event, with the heaviest distribution happening 24–48 hours beforehand.
+This timing keeps the event fresh in people’s minds while still giving them time to plan.

 Can I promote an open house for a listing that isn’t mine?

-In many offices, yes—especially when hosting an open house for another agent.
-Always confirm office policies and branding requirements first.
+In many offices, yes—especially when you’re hosting an open house for another agent.
+Always confirm office policies, branding requirements, and MLS rules before promoting someone else’s listing.

-What size works best for open house flyers?
+What flyer size works best for open houses?

 More Real Estate Flyer & Marketing Ideas